waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 - `gym_puzzle_solver`: Generates simple, testable hypotheses for gym puzzles.
 - `python_code_debugger`: Analyzes and corrects faulty Python scripts.
 - **Verify Location After Transitions:** After any map transition (entering/exiting a building or route), I MUST immediately verify my current map ID and coordinates from the Game State Information to prevent severe hallucinations about my location.
+- **unknown**: A tile type whose properties have not yet been determined.
+My current position is on one.